Small Business First Program

 - Business needs that dictate requirements that cannot be met by a SB/MB/DVBE.

-In these situations, the Small Business First Waiver must be approved by Procurement Services prior to making a purchase or establishing a contract with a company that is not a SB/MB/DVBE.
+In these situations, the Small Business First Waiver (DocuSign PowerForm) must be approved by Procurement Services prior to making a purchase or establishing a contract with a company that is not a SB/MB/DVBE.
+Please DO NOT initiate your own DocuSign request.
+All Waiver submissions must be through this DocuSign PowerForm.
+To ensure your Waiver request is fulfilled in a timely manner, make sure to fill out the entire form and attach search results and SOW before submitting.